sshevlyagin/developers.strava.com/content/docs/index.md

 X-RateLimit-Usage	integer, integer
 two comma separate values, short term followed by long term usage

 As an application grows its rate limit may need to be reassessed.
-To request an adjustment contact api-rate-limits -at- strava.com.
+To request an adjustment, email [api@strava.com](mailto:api@strava.com?subject=Rate%20Limits) with the subject "Rate Limits".